 All students who want to attend the College, whether new to college or transferring in from an institution, must submit an application and proof of high school graduation.
-There is a $20 application fee.
 As proof of graduation you may submit a copy of your high school diploma, transcripts or GED.
 Proof of college graduation may be submitted in lieu of a high school diploma.
 You may access our application on the Admissions Office web page.
 Connecticut state law requires that students enrolled in a degree or certificate program, or those who are enrolling full-time must submit proof of immunization.
 For information about immunization requirements, click here.

 For advising purposes and because of course prerequisites, students new to Tunxis are required to take our placement assessment, Accu-placer.
 You are exempt from testing only if you have previously taken appropriate college-level English and math and provide proof in the form of a transcript from your former institution(s).
 Non-degree students who intend to take a class that does not have English or math as a prerequisite are also exempt.
 Your application must be on file with the Admissions Office prior to scheduling your placement test.
 Placement testing is offered at a variety of times and dates to accommodate your needs.
 Once you’ve submitted an application, a placement assessment may be scheduled by calling our Academic Success Center at 860.773.1530.

 International or foreign students who wish to attend Tunxis Community College on a student visa should go to the Admissions Office web page for details.
 If there are questions, applicants may also contact our foreign student Admissions Counselor at 860.773.1489.